j-stach/brainstorm/README.md

 |`back`| Return to the top-level REPL without terminating |

-## Other uses
-*TBD: Distributed computing*

 ## Configuration
-The Cajal framework has configurable parameters for many of its components, and these influence how networks operate and interact with Brainstorm.

-### Core library
+### Core
-Default hyperparameters for neurotransmission can be configured in `~/.cajal/hyper.toml` if the parameters provided by the core library are insufficient for your use case.
+Default hyperparameters for neurotransmission can be reconfigured in `~/.cajal/hyper.toml`.

-### Animus-specific configuration
+### Animus
-Animus-specific hyperparameters can be configured in `~/.cajal/animi/my_network/hyper.toml`.
+Animus-specific hyperparameters can be configured in `~/.cajal/animi/my_network/hyper.toml`. <br>
-To modify the animus runtime (for example, to enable or disable logging), configure `~/.cajal/animi/my_network/config.toml` before loading.
+To configure the animus runtime (for example, to enable or disable logging), modify `~/.cajal/animi/my_network/config.toml` before loading the animus.

 # Development